 Recruitment, employee, and worker engagement is managed through our Human Resource (HR) policies and procedures which are aligned with United Nations (UN) Guiding Principles on Business and Human Rights.
-We require our specialised outsourced recruitment partner to meet these minimum standards and to undertake social audits to meet ours and our stakeholder expectations.
+We require our specialised outsourced recruitment partners to meet these minimum standards and to undertake social audits to meet ours and our stakeholder expectations.
 The following arrangements and contracts are in use to ensure compliance:

-- Enterprise Bargaining Agreements (EBA) and employment contracts in accordance with the Fair Work Act. - Meat Industry Labour Agreements (MILA) we engage with a specialised, outsourced recruitment partner to source prospective employees and this agreement is in accordance with MILA, including managing worker's deductions, ensuring that visas meet eligible to work requirements, Key Performance Indicators (KPIs) Quarterly Strategic Reviews and weekly reporting, certified by SEDEX and Staff Sure. - Workers sourced through the Pacific Labour Scheme (PLS) program are managed in accordance with requirements of Pacific Labour Forum (PLF) on behalf of Department of Foreign Affairs and Trade (DFAT) and Department of Home Affairs (DHA). - Pay parity for our labour hire employees has been introduced to all our operations.
+- Enterprise Bargaining Agreements (EBA) and employment contracts in accordance with the Fair Work Act. - Meat Industry Labour Agreements (MILA) we engage with a specialised, outsourced recruitment partner to source prospective employees and this agreement is in accordance with MILA, including managing worker's deductions, ensuring that visas meet eligible to work requirements, Key Performance Indicators (KPIs) Quarterly Strategic Reviews and weekly reporting, certified by SEDEX and Staff Sure. - Workers sourced through the Pacific Australia Labour Mobility scheme (PALM) are managed in accordance with requirements of Department of Employment and Workplace Relations (DEWR). - Pay parity for our labour hire employees has been introduced to all our operations.